sid030599/steeleye/README.md

 ## Requirements Met

- Downloading and Extracting XML (completely automated) Converting XML to CSV with required headers.
+ Downloading the CSV file by Extracting XML file given Converting XML to CSV with required headers.
- Required CSV stored on S3 bucket (link above).
+ Required CSV stored on S3 bucket (link below).
  Follows PEP8 guidelines and has pydoc with type hints.

 ## Usage